robinvanemden/sensors/README.md

 [Example models and data](30mhz)

-Create your own dashboard, and explore the greenhouse sensor data.
-Then download a dataset that interests you, and create a relevant model with it.

-Your new model can be based on one of the available example models, or you can create a new model from scratch, depending on your Python and data analytics skills.
+Create a model based on one of the four available example models, or you create a new model from scratch.

 Use at least two sensors to predict the output of one other sensor.